Ethiopian Coffee History

 Regional Coffee Varieties

 Ethiopia accommodates various coffee types, including wild ones waiting to be documented.
-Arabica is the most-grown coffee type in Ethiopia.
+Arabica coffee is the most-grown flavor in Ethiopia.
 Below are varieties of Coffee grown in Ethiopia:

 Sidamo is a trademarked coffee area.
 It is documented that about 60% of Coffee from here is washed and processed.
 Coffees from Sidamo are recognized for their full-body, rich, vibrant, crisp acidity and floral and citrus notes.